-Try to shake things up once in awhile were your blog posts are concerned.
-Writing a basic blog format if great, especially if the content is valuable, but sometimes your audience needs variety to stay interested.
+Try to shake things up once in awhile.
+Writing a basic blog format is great, especially if the content is valuable, but sometimes your audience needs variety to stay interested.
 Take a look at these types of posts for inspiration:

 - How-to posts